VirtusLab/company-handbook/engineering-progression.md

 * Is proficient with several languages & tools.
 Understands software engineering principles and have enough experience & common sense to pick right tool / technique for the job at hand.
 Can strike balance between good engineering practice and overengineering.
 * Can pick tools / processes for given project.
 Is able to clearly pinpoint specific tradeoffs in technical decision and communicate them clearly to customers or project stakeholders.
 Can grasp the business domain of a given project.
 Actively shares knowledge (mentoring, conference talks, blog posts, workshops, meetups).
 Usually participates in recruitment processes.
 * Scope of work: Is able to plan & design the architecture on the project-wide level.
 Can discuss requirement with customers / stakeholders.
 Is able to set up processes in place.
 Can drive interactions / integrations between multiple, technologically diverse components.
-* Experience: Usually at least 4-7 years of professional experience **and** worked with multiple technologies / domains.
+* Experience: Usually at least 5-8 years of professional experience **and** worked with multiple technologies / domains.

 #### Senior engineer

 * Is proficient with several languages & tools.
 Understands software engineering principles and have enough experience & common sense to pick right tool / technique for the job at hand.
 Was responsible for designing software systems in several business domains.
+Exceptional technical understanding.
 * Can pick tools / processes for given project.
 Clearly communicates with customers or project stakeholders.
 Interacts & drives outside contractors if needed.
 Actively seeks in-depth understanding of business domain of particular project.
 Can consult technical / organization decisions for several projects.
-Actively shares knowledge (mentoring, conference talks, blog posts, workshops, meetups).
+Actively shares knowledge (mentoring, conference talks, conference organization, blog posts, workshops, meetups).
 Is able to make decisions under uncertainty or in situations where complete information is unavailable.
 * Scope of work: Is able to plan & design the architecture on the project-wide level.
 Can discuss requirement with customers / stakeholders.
 Is able to set up processes in place.
 Can drive interactions / integrations between multiple, technologically diverse components.
 Drives recruitment efforts and participates in decisions about career progress of other engineers.
 Understands economic drivers behind the project and often participates in tactical / strategic decision making processes on company-wide level.
-* Experience: Usually at least 7+ years of professional experience within various technological / business domains.
+* Experience: Usually at least 8+ years of professional experience within various technological / business domains.

 #### Lead engineer

-* d
+* High level of technical understanding.
+Able to not only clearly communicate with customers or stakeholders but also kickoff new projects or initiatives.
+Proficient with leading engineering team or teams.
-* d
+* Great communicator and leader.
+Usually this role is divided between technical and organizational / management activities.
+Able to effectively manage downwards / upwards.
-* Scope of work:
+* Scope of work: Responsible for leading single or cross functional team(s).
+Drives projects or initiatives.
+Responsible for hiring process in general and building teams for projects in particular.
 * Experience: Usually at least 10+ years of professional experience within various technological / business domains.
 Solid experience in team leading positions.